 This cartoon about a baby with a head for business is cutesy but boring

 Do you have a six-year-old?
 Are they conversant in office politics?
 Do they love intricate, mind-scrambling existentialist narratives that lead nowhere?
 Then hurry them along to this deeply strange but somehow also very dull family cartoon comedy.

-The setup is just plain odd: Before birth, the film reveals, all babies are sorted into two categories.
-The majority travel to Earth, where they become part of a family.
-The rest are trained as managers in Babycorp, the company responsible for the manufacture of babies (don’t overthink it, because that way madness lies).
-When promising recruit the Boss Baby (gravel-voiced by Alec Baldwin like he’s reading rejected 30 Rock scripts) is sent on a secret mission that’s way too silly to go into, he goes undercover with the Templeton family.
-But their seven-year-old Tim (Miles Bakshi) isn’t impressed with his new baby brother.
+The setup is just plain odd: before birth, the film reveals, all babies are sorted into two categories.
+The majority travel to earth, where they become part of a family.
+The rest are trained as managers in Babycorp, the company responsible for the manufacture of babies (don’t over-think it, because that way madness lies).
+When promising recruit The Boss Baby (gravel-voiced by Alec Baldwin like he’s reading rejected ‘30 Rock’ scripts) is sent to earth on a secret mission that’s way too silly to go into, he goes undercover with the Templeton family.
+But their existing seven-year-old Tim (Miles Bakshi) isn’t best impressed with his new baby brother.

 Cast and crew